Interactive sound installation and experimental music controller that uses magnetic field disturbances to create music with strangers.

-"Pickup Lines" is an interactive sound installation / experimental music controller that facilitates connections between people through music creation.
-By pointing electromagnets and other hand-held devices at guitar pickups attached to the wall, strangers can begin an ephemeral musical dialogue that forms a singular, evolving composition in real time.
-The installation was exhibited at Next Art Night.
+By pointing electromagnets and other hand-held devices at guitar pickups attached to the wall, two strangers can begin an ephemeral musical dialogue that forms a singular, evolving composition in real time.
+The installation was exhibited at Next Art Night in Los Angeles.

 The wall was essentially a deconstructed electric guitar and was constructed of ebonized maple planks, two guitar amplifiers and a delay, reverb and other guitar effects pedals.